UAE reopens Syria embassy, a boost for Assad

 The border crossing between Syria and Jordan, another U.S.-ally that backed the rebels, was reopened in October.
 A Syrian passenger flight flew to Tunisia on Thursday for the first time in nearly eight years.

-The Arab League suspended Syria’s membership in 2011.
-An Arab diplomat, speaking on condition of anonymity, told Reuters last week he believed a majority wanted Syria to be readmitted - with only three or four states expected to oppose this.
+An Arab diplomat, speaking on condition of anonymity, told Reuters last week he believed most Arab states wanted Syria to be readmitted to the Arab League, with only three or four states expected to oppose it.

-Egyptian state-run media have called for Syria to be reinstated.
-The secretary general of the Arab League, veteran Egyptian diplomat Ahmed Aboul Gheit, said in April that the decision to suspend Syria had been “hasty”.

 Arms, training and funds from Arab states were funneled to Syrian rebels through a program overseen by the CIA until U.S. President Donald Trump ordered it shut down last year.
 In another potential lift for Assad, Trump also last week decided to withdraw U.S. forces deployed in northern and eastern Syria in support of Kurdish-led militia.